 Operating system makes computer run and it stores a lot of important data.
 Now, information technology is developing at a high speed.
-Windows 7, Windows 8, Windows 8.1, Windows 10 are popular nowadays.
-However, the operating system can be crashed or broken all of a sudden.
+Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11 are popular nowadays.
+However, the operating system may crash or break all of a sudden.

 Step 1.
-Click the download button below to install and launch AOMEI Backupper.
+Launch AOMEI Backupper.
 Select “System Clone” under the “Clone” tab as shown in the following picture.

 Step 2.
 Select the destination partition for cloning the system.
 Here take “Disk1” as an example, select it and click “Next”.

-Step 3.
-After clicking “Next” at the last step, it will pop up a window to remind you the destination partition will be overwritten or deleted.
+After clicking “Next”, it will pop up a window to remind you the destination partition will be overwritten or deleted.
 If there isn’t any data on it, click “OK” to go on, or you need to click “Cancel” to cancel the operation and backup the important data first.

 After all the operations, wait for a minute and when the process reaches 100%, click “Finish”.
 You have done the system clone.

 Copying an operating system to an external hard drive with AOMEI Backupper will be extremely simple.
 And it can further improve the disk performance using 4k alignment technology and extend the size of system partition with its Make full use of disk space.

 You can also create a system image by using the “Backup” features.
 The system backup won’t interrupt your work, so you can backup it while working.
 And then restore system image to new hard drive if your computer is not responding or stop working.